slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding.
 - CEOs are adaptable and flexible and good risk managers.
 - Founder relationships matter more than you think.
 Be nice!
 Or at least don’t be a jerk
+- empregados sempre c skin in the game. the enemies are outside not inside

 Judgement requires experience, but can be built faster by learning foundational skills.
 There is no skill called “business.”
 Avoid business magazines and business classes.